 Listen to the complete show here:

 September 25, 1950: Here’s another review and advertisement for Summer Stock.
 In spite of the fact that the film was considered a minor musical at MGM, it was an extremely popular hit with fans and most critics.
-This review is just one example.
+Below, an ad in the trade magazine “Film Bulletin” plus an article about the recent reviews of the film by the New York newspaper critics.

 September 25, 1954: Louella Parsons reported on what Judy might wear to the premiere of A Star Is Born which was just four days away.